Fractional shares trading becomes easier with the latest online trading technology.

 - Finally, equity is divided up accordingly

-- Broker may wait for more of the similar orders of the other clients (Execution Algo)
+- Broker may wait for more of the similar orders of the other clients (Execution Algorithm)

-- Broker creates a Block Order of a whole number of shares sufficient to satisfy all Client Orders and executes
+- Broker creates a Block Order of a whole number of shares enough to cover all Client Orders and executes it

 Fractional Shares Are Fantastic For Digital Advisors

-We mentioned that an increasing number of brokerage platforms are offering fractional shares investing.
-Not all of them are, but more and more firms are realizing the importance of it.
+We mentioned that an increasing number of broker-dealers are offering fractional shares investing as more and more firms are realizing the importance of it.

-For digital advisors aka robo advisors, fractional shares are especially important.
-As such, the most advanced robo trading platforms also allow for fractional investing.
+For digital advisors known as robo-advisors, fractional shares are especially important.
+As such, digital wealth management firms rely heavily on fractional shares trading.
 Why?
 There are several reasons, so let’s dig in.

 Great For Diversification

 Fractional shares make it easy to diversify, even if you only have a small amount to invest.
 Let’s say you want to invest $1,000.
 Unfortunately, that won’t buy you a single share of Google.
 Even if you invest in cheaper stocks, you’d be lucky to pick up more than 10 or so attractive stocks.